freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/motherboard/index.md

 ## Types of Motherboards

 Motherboards come in different sizes, known as form factors.
 The most common motherboard form factor is ATX.
-The different types of ATX are known as micro-ATX (sometimes shown as µATX, mini-ATX, FlexATX, EATX, WATX, nano-ATX, pico-ATX, and mobileATX).
+There are many different form factors for motherboards, all of which have different applications from mini PCs to servers and workstations.
+These include:

+* flexATX
+* microATX
+* miniITX / miniATX
+* Extended ATX
+* wATX

+This list is not exhaustive, since OEM manufacturers like HP have their own proprietary motherboard standard custom built for their desktops.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->